-Your contributions, whether financial or as a volunteer, will have a huge impact in the crucial preservation of these important texts.
+Your contributions, whether financial or as a volunteer, will have a huge impact on the crucial preservation of these important texts.
 Please let us know what you can do to support these worthwhile projects to preserve the Vaishnava heritage.
-Donations can be made directly on this website (through Paypal).For further inquiries or details for how you can assist, please contact us directly at contact @ jiva.org or through the contact form.
+Donations can be made directly on this website (through Paypal).For further inquiries or details on how you can assist, please contact us directly at contact @ jiva.org or through the contact form.